Born Sandy Devotional

-Born Sandy Devotional reached No. 37 on the Australian Album Charts and No. 18 on the Swedish Album Charts in 1986.

 Recording

-Reviews
+Born Sandy Devotional was the first album recorded with an outside producer, with David McComb admitting to arguments within the band over production in the past.
+He said he knew, "it was time to get someone in there.
+It get's a bit difficult, especially now with 6 of us in the band."
+A publicist they shared with Echo & the Bunnymen had recommended Gil Norton.
+The band were "resigned to producing ourselves, then we got Gil literally three days before we were due to record".
+With the use of vibraphones, cellos and keyboards, McComb believed at least half of the album would not be played live.

+Critical reception

 The album has been widely praised by critics.
 Writing for the NME, Mat Snow described it as "a masterpiece....and boldly reoccupies the territory rock has abandoned in its retreat into self obsession, and so throws down the challenge to the rest of the field.
 Have you the imagination to accept?"